TBleess/Website_New/pages/5_CensusACS/census-data-aff-faq.md

 Note that:

 - The data in some tables are not appropriate for mapping (for example, Data Profiles); and
-- You must select at least 2 like geographies (for example, 2 or mose state) to map.
+- You must select at least 2 like geographies (for example, 2 or more state) to map.

 For more information visit the [Create a Map Tutorial (census.gov)](https://factfinder.census.gov/help/en/creating_a_thematic_map.htm).